nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 regarding the upcoming tasks, which would prompt the students to prepare them.

-Students who find it difficult to organise woudl find this app useful since it offers a one stop solution to manage both their revision and their upcoming tasks .
+Students who find it difficult to organise woudl find this app useful since it offers a one stop solution to manage both their revision and their upcoming tasks.
 ## User Stories

 |Version| As a ... | I want to ... | So that I can ...|